icidasset/icidasset/src/Writings/learnings-covid19.md

 Viruses mainly spread through air currents, remember that corona viruses clump together with PM<sub>2.5</sub> particles.
 Polluted air travels a [great distance](https://www.nature.com/articles/s41598-017-13217-2) and earth’s air currents are [well known](https://www.iqair.com/earth).
 Viruses also spread through people (water droplets), but only primarily in the first 2-4 weeks of the initial spreading of the virus.
 After that the virus has spread all over.

-You can get **more** exposed to the virus (remember that more exposure equals more stress on the body) by having lots of close contact with people that are still replicating the virus (ie. they haven't fully processed it yet).
+You can get **more** exposed to the virus (remember that more exposure equals more stress on the body) by having lots of close contact with people that are still replicating the virus (ie. they haven't fully processed it yet, they are symptomatic).
 For example, staying with people for at least 4-5 days.
 But if you've had the virus before, and your immune system is healthy, this shouldn't be an issue.
+Asymptomatic people do [**not** spread](https://www.nature.com/articles/s41467-020-19802-w) the virus.

 <a href="https://www.iqair.com/earth">
   <img src="../../images/writings/air-pollution-map.jpg" alt="Air pollution map" />